willlino/dockerized-angular/README.md

 ## Running in a development mode:
-- In the docker-compose.dev.yml file, change the volume path to path that your angular app is installed in your host machine, in volume section, especifically in volumes -> app-volume -> driver-opts -> device.
+- In the docker-compose.dev.yml file, change the volume path to path that your angular app is installed in your host machine, in volume section, specifically in volumes -> app-volume -> driver-opts -> device.
 - Run the the docker-compose with this command: docker-compose -f docker-compose.dev.yml up --build

 ## Running in a production mode: